 There is a continuum of approaches that regional authorities can adopt for the identification of dangerous dams.
-These range from a totally passive approach where the regional authority acts only when a potentially dangerous dam has been brought to its attention, to the proactive comprehensive inspection of all potentially dangerous dams in its region.
+These range from a totally passive approach where the regional authority acts only when a dam has been brought to its attention, to the proactive comprehensive inspection of all dams in its region.

-Greater Wellington will compile a list of potentially dangerous dams over time in response to owners providing information / dam classifications and complying with the dam safety assurance process, and in response to complaints or relevant information.
-Those dams assessed as potentially dangerous will be followed up with an investigation by Council Officers assisted, as considered appropriate, by technical specialists to establish the nature of the danger or the state of the dam.

-A list of certified dangerous dams will be collated according to the results of the assessments.
-This list will categorise the identified dangerous dams according to the following:
+Greater Wellington will compile a list of dams requiring safety assessment over time in response to owners providing information / dam classifications and complying with the dam safety assurance process, and in response to complaints or relevant information.
+Those dams requiring safety assessment as potentially dangerous will be followed up with an investigation by Council Officers assisted, as considered appropriate, by technical specialists to establish the nature of the danger or the state of the dam. once the safety assessments/investigations have been undertaken, those dams that meet the specific dangerous dam criteria, as defined by the Act and Regulations, will be entered into the dangerous dam register.
+This register will categorise the identified dangerous dams according to the following: